Luke Schenn: Personal life

 Schenn was born on November 2, 1989, in Saskatoon, Saskatchewan.
 His parents are Jeff and Rita Schenn.
-His younger brother Brayden was picked fifth overall in the 2009 NHL Entry Draft by the Los Angeles Kings, and was later traded to the Philadelphia Flyers.
+His younger brother Brayden was picked fifth overall in the 2009 NHL entry draft by the Los Angeles Kings, and was later traded to the Philadelphia Flyers.
 Schenn also has two younger sisters, Madison and Macy.
 Schenn graduated from St. Joseph High School in Saskatoon.
 His brother Brayden, along with fellow NHLers Colby Armstrong, Riley Armstrong and Jarret Stoll, also attended St. Joseph when they lived in Saskatoon.

 Schenn was a key contributor to the Maple Leafs' efforts to honour Canada's military.
 During his rookie season, he donated $10,000 to start Luke's Troops, a charity which allows Canadian servicemen and women to attend the team's home games as Schenn's guest.
 Fans at the games often recognized the soldiers with applause.
 "They have served overseas so it's good that the fans show their appreciation," Schenn said.
 In February 2011, Schenn's contributions to the military were acknowledged when he was recognized during the team's annual Armed Forces night.

+In 2023, Schenn was announced as a brand ambassador for Can-i Wellness oral spray supplements.